dymensionxyz/eibc-client/README.md

-# Order-Client
+# eibc-client

-Order-Client is a bot designed to continuously scan for eIBC demand orders and fulfill them.
+eibc-client is a bot designed to continuously scan for eIBC demand orders and fulfill them.

 ## Features